whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/08 - Where Do Racism and Hatred Come From.md

 The Israelis began the genocide in October 2023, with tremendous US support in the form of weapons, surveillance, fuel, political cover at the United Nations, and more.
 But just how bad has the violence been?
 Many news stories say that only 40-50,000 Palestinians have died -- surely a tragedy, but not a genocide.

 Before the present conflict started in October 2023, the Palestinian population was estimated at 2.2 million.
-When US President Trump took office, he stated the Palestinian population as around 1.7-1.8 million.[1]
+When US president Trump took office, he stated the Palestinian population as around 1.7-1.8 million.[1]
 Other estimates confirm this, using normal techniques to estimate military+civilian casualties in war.
 So between October 2023 and February 2025, Israelis had killed ~400,000-500,000 people through military violence, famine, disease, and so on while extremely few Israelis have died.

 How have the Israeli and American governments trained their population to tolerate and even support this genocide?
 You guessed it: spreading racist and hateful propaganda towards Palestinians, and punishing anyone who tried to speak the truth and stand up for what's right.